Food Lifestyle

 Introduction to the Air Fryer

-In the intervening decade, the air fryer has come to rival the Instant Pot as the new, super popular appliance changing how we do things in the kitchen.
-Despite the name, these appliances have proved extremely versatile.
-Far from being a single purpose appliance for frying food, air fryers (and other shapes, including that of a traditional toaster oven) can cook pretty much anything without the need for oil.
+In the intervening years, the air fryer has overtaken the Instant Pot as the new, super-popular appliance, changing how we do things in the kitchen.
+Far from being a single-purpose appliance for frying food, air fryers can cook pretty much anything without the need for oil.

 It makes sense — no one likes soggy food, especially when the texture should be crispy.
-Crunchy food appears to appeal to some deeply held instinct — perhaps the sense that fresh fruits and vegetables are at their best when they’re at their crunchiest, and so some part of our brains identify crunch as a good proxy for “healthy.”
+Crunchy food appears to appeal to some deeply held instinct — perhaps the sense that fresh fruits and vegetables are at their best when they’re at their crunchiest, and so some part of our brains identifies crispness as a good proxy for “healthy.”

 What Is an Air Fryer?